Kaggle/learntools/learntools/core/README.md

 ## A note on injected arguments

 All `CodingProblem` subclasses define a `_var` or `_vars` to indicate the names of the variables (from the exercise notebook's namespace) which are of interest to this problem.
-The standard methods `check` and `check_whether_attempted` will receive the values of those variables when called.
+The standard methods `check` and `check_whether_attempted` will receive the values of those variables as arguments when called.
 If any of the variables are undefined (or if a `_default_values` member is defined, and all current values match those) any call to `check()` will be aborted, and the user will get an Incorrect/NotAttempted message with a hopefully-useful message about which variables they still need to define.

 If you define a custom method on your problem which you'd like to also receive injected arguments when called, mark it with the `@injected` decorator, defined in `learntools.core.problem`.